Updated on July 15, 2014

 A) If you or your spouse is disabled, contact Social Security about Medicare eligibility.
 If eligible, contact the GIC for your health plan options.

-Q) I am retired and my GIC-covered spouse or I just became disabled.
+Q) I am retired and my GIC-covered spouse or I am disabled.
 What do I need to do?

 A) You or your covered spouse who just became disabled must contact Social Security to find out if you (or your covered spouse) are eligible for Medicare Part A for free.
 If eligible, enroll in Part A and Part B and contact the GIC for Medicare plan enrollment information.
 Late enrollments in Medicare Part B are subject to a federal late enrollment penalty; this penalty payment is your responsibility.
 Different rules apply for End Stage Renal Disease.
 Contact the GIC at 617-727-2310 1 or 6 for details.